Sharing Lessons and Resources to Advance the Ecosystem

 By the very nature of our work, much of the Foundation’s activity occurs at the frontiers, and the intersections, of various areas of intellectual pursuit.
 From private enterprise to academia, from government to grassroots community organizations, we engage with thought leaders from many walks of life in advancing the cause of entrepreneurship.

 That’s why we’ve named our recent publication Intersections.
 This periodic report is designed to provide useful and easily digestible updates to our many stakeholders and collaborators about what we’ve learned.
-Our first Intersections publication examines learnings from the Northeast Ohio Collegiate Entrepreneurship Program (NEOCEP) initiative, as we mark the ten-year anniversary of its launch.
+Our first Intersections publication, released in 2017, examines learnings from the Northeast Ohio Collegiate Entrepreneurship Program (NEOCEP) initiative, as we marked the ten-year anniversary of its launch.

 Pitch Training Materials

 Through the Foundation's Entrepreneurship Education Experiment, Morgan Foundation's first Fellow Dr. Scott Shane and his team have assembled training materials, culled from research into actual investor pitches that prepare aspiring entrepreneurs to more successfully present their venture ideas.
 These materials include: